-This is consistent with the deluge of calls we received in 2014 (and 2015) about data encrypted by ransomware.
+This is consistent with the deluge of calls we have received over the last several years about data encrypted by ransomware.
 It is a scourge which shows no sign of abating.
-Standard enterprise security suites have been unable to slow the tsunami of variants, especially the Cryptowall variants.
+Standard enterprise security suites have been unable to slow the tsunami of variants, which seem to be multiplying like rabbits.